gpreethi/Boulangerie-Patisserie/README.md

 # Boulangerie-Patisserie
 A single screen app for a french bakery in Dallas - my first app on GitHub!

-A screenshot of the app screen can be found in the Screenshots directory.
+MyFirstApp.png shows you a screenshot of the app.